Is graviton shot noise detectable?: Graviton shot noise and LIGO

 Therefore, if we can estimate the number of gravitons that were captured by the LIGO detectors during a gravitational wave event, we can offer a sensible estimate of the shot noise that would be present in the measurement if gravity is indeed quantized.

+One may argue that LIGO is not a conventional detector: an interferometer, not a ``graviton calorimeter''.
+However, this argument concerns strictly the interpretation of the measurement.
+What LIGO actually observes are changes in the relative signal paths along the two perpendicular arms towards the respective test masses.
+These test masses behave in analogy with Feynman's celebrated ``sticky beads'' (as retold by Bondi; see exercise 18.5 in Ref.~\citen{MTW}; also the foreword by Preskill and Thorne to Ref.~\citen{Feynman1995}) as they are brought into motion by the passing gravitational wave, moving as forced oscillators.
+The corresponding kinetic energy, transferred between the passing gravitational wave to the test masses, can be estimated.

-In particular, we can view these detectors as the gravitational equivalent of a ``single-pixel'' sensor.
-That is, the detector effectively measures, during each sampling interval, the cumulative energy of the received signal as it is sampled.
+Thus, we can view these detectors as the gravitational equivalent of a ``single-pixel'' sensor.
+That is, the detector effectively measures, during each sampling interval, the cumulative energy transferred to the detector test masses.
 To calculate the signal energy per sample, we begin by noting that LIGO has a $m = 40$~kg test mass at the end of a $L = 4$~km long arm.
 While the LIGO detection apparatus can be viewed as a mechanical oscillator, its resonance frequencies are in the $\sim 1$~Hz range, differing from typical detection frequencies by roughly two orders of the magnitude.
 Therefore, in the detection frequency range, LIGO may be viewed as a forced oscillator.

 Earlier, we calculated the energy of an oscillator (\ref{eq:oscE}) and the amount of power required to maintain a forced oscillator (\ref{eq:oscP}).
 Dividing $P$ by the sampling rate $r$, we obtain the energy per sample, which we can compare against the energy of a single graviton, same as that of a single photon, at angular frequency $\omega$: $E_g = \hbar \omega$.
 We then calculate the number of gravitons per measurement sample: